Jacqui Smith: Return to politics as a member of the House of Lords

 Following Labour's victory in the 2024 general election, Prime Minister Keir Starmer appointed Smith Minister of State for Skills; a life peerage was conferred on her to allow her to hold the position.
 She was ennobled on 17 July 2024 with the title Baroness Smith of Malvern, of Malvern in the County of Worcestershire.

 Smith was introduced to the House of Lords on 18 July 2024.
 She made her maiden speech in the Lords on 19 July during a debate on the King's Speech.

+In July 2026, she was appointed to the new government as Minister of State in the Department for Work and Pensions and the Department for Education by Andy Burnham.

 Personal life

 Smith married Richard Timney in October 1987; they have two sons.
 During her time as an MP, Smith employed her husband as her parliamentary aide on a salary of £40,000.
 In January 2020, she and Timney announced they had ended their marriage.